-Anaconda provides access to the foundational open-source Python and R packages used in modern AI, data science, and machine learning.
-These enterprise-grade solutions enable corporate, research, and academic institutions around the world to harness open-source for competitive advantage and research.
-Anaconda also provides enterprise-grade security to open-source software through the Premium Repository.
+Anaconda is an enterprise Python platform that provides access to open-source Python and R packages used in AI, data science, and machine learning.
+These enterprise-grade solutions are used by corporate, research, and academic institutions for competitive advantage and research.

 $0